mcanlas/multiset/README.md

 As of version 2.11, Scala's collections framework does not include multisets.
 This implementation seeks to fill that void.

+This implementation of a multiset does not exhibit any unique performance characteristics.
+It's actually just a convenience wrapper around `Map[T, Int]`.

 Usage
 -----